The prevalence of organic and herbal remedies is rampant today, with pregnant women embracing these teas due to their many benefits.

 It is important to conduct extensive research to identify how each organic remedy should be prepared.

-Despite organic teas being rampant in the market, it is best to ensure copious amounts are taken during pregnancy.
+Despite organic teas being rampant in the market, it is best to ensure that copious amounts are taken during pregnancy.

 As too much of anything is poisonous, excessive amounts can cause more harm than good.

-Avoid keeping organic products too long in storage.
+Avoid keeping organic products in too long storage.